aws-samples/amazon-sumerian-hosts/README.md

 You can clone the repository to obtain glTF character animation assets tailored to work well with the Host API.
 You can use them as-is, modify them in DCC software such as [Blender](https://www.blender.org/) or use them as a guide to develop your own 3D assets.

 The easiest way to start using the API is to include the build file that corresponds with the rendering engine you are using.
 See the [Getting Started](#Getting-Started) guide for a walkthrough using this method and the [API Documentation](https://aws-samples.github.io/amazon-sumerian-hosts/) for more detailed information on the classes and methods available.
-Amazon Sumerian Hosts is a published [npm](https://www.npmjs.com/) package, so alternatively you can install in an existing Node.js project by running `npm install --save-dev SumerianHosts`.
+Amazon Sumerian Hosts is a published [npm](https://www.npmjs.com/) package, so alternatively you can install in an existing Node.js project by running `npm install --save-dev amazon-sumerian-hosts`.
 If you'd like to pull the gitub repository and create your own build, see [Building the Package](#Building-the-Package) for prerequisites and instructions on how to do that.

 ## License

 This library is licensed under the MIT-0 License.
-See the LICENSE file.
+See the [LICENSE](LICENSE) file.
+The assets within examples are licensed under the CC-BY-4.0 License.
+See the [LICENSE](examples/assets/LICENSE) file.
 <br/><br/>

 # [Getting Started](#Getting-Started)